magaboomchen/SelfAdaptiveMano/INSTALL.md

 ## BESS (Only need for client server)
 ```
-Install BESS accroding to the guide on https://github.com/NetSys/bess
+Install BESS according to the guide on https://github.com/NetSys/bess
 ```

-## DPDK environment (Only need for client server running)
+## DPDK environment (Only need for client server)
 export $RTE_SDK to the directory of dpdk in bess, for example:
 ```
 export RTE_SDK=/home/t1/Projects/bess/deps/dpdk-17.11/